 We are all story tellers, wrapped up in the narrative of our lives.
 When you call your friend and talk about some crazy event that happened to you, or when you catch up with your partner after a long day at work, you are telling stories.

 The only real difference is how writers do what people do every day.

 I have lots of things in various stages of completion, or remembering that Leonardo DaVinci said “Art is never finished, only abandoned,” I should say I have a lot of writing in various stages of abandonment.

 When I’m not writing applications for film projects, or working on a script, I tackle the novels I have going.
 I’ve recently shelved a love story set in Hell.
 More specifically, in a magic cabaret named Hell.
-It’s set in 1920s New Orleans, and is a love triangle between two aspiring musicians and the devil himself.
+It’s set in 1920s New Orleans, and is about a vocalist who takes down the devil using a lullaby from her childhood.

 I’m also chewing on a contemporary Southern Gothic retelling of the ancient Greek story of Medea as told by Euripedes, set in the world of weight lifting as well as the heavy metal scene of the deep south during the 1980s.
 I’m currently calling it White Trash Medea.